Mohamed3mad123/Nova-Retail-Database/README.md

 Nova Retail Group operates across multiple branches with complex procurement and sales workflows.

-The goal of this project is to model and deploy a normalized database schema that enforces **Entity, Domain, and Referential Integrity** while solving key operational constraints:
+The goal of this project is to model and deploy a **normalized relational database** that enforces Entity, Domain, and Referential Integrity while addressing realistic operational requirements.

+### Key Business Requirements

-- **Multi-Supplier Dynamics:** Products can be supplied by multiple vendors, with contractually agreed purchase prices tracked per supplier through the `supplied` junction table.
+- **Multi-Supplier Dynamics:** Products can be supplied by multiple vendors, with agreed purchase prices tracked per supplier through the `supplied` junction table.

-- **Recursive Employee Supervision:** Organizational hierarchy is mapped through a self-referencing relationship using `Supervisor_ID` within the `employees` table.
+- **Recursive Employee Supervision:** Organizational hierarchy is represented through a self-referencing relationship using `Supervisor_ID` within the `employees` table.

-- **Order Line-Item Integrity:** Product selling prices are locked at the time of purchase using `UnitSellingPrice` to preserve historical accuracy against future product price changes.
+- **Historical Order Pricing:** Product selling prices are stored at the time of purchase using `UnitSellingPrice`, preserving historical transaction accuracy even when product prices change later.

-- **Flexible Split Payments:** A single order can be paid across multiple transactions and payment methods such as `Cash`, `Card`, `Wallet`, and `Bank Transfer`.
+- **Flexible Split Payments:** A single order can be paid using multiple transactions and payment methods such as `Cash`, `Card`, `Wallet`, and `Bank Transfer`.

-- **Data Cleansing Readiness:** The database is designed to handle real-world legacy data edge cases, including trailing spaces, inconsistent case sensitivity, and missing contact records.
+- **Data Quality Readiness:** The database accounts for real-world data quality issues such as trailing spaces, inconsistent capitalization, and missing customer contact records.

 ---